mlcivilengineer/obsankipy/README.md

 - prevent running the scan on specific files that follow some pattern, for example, if you have a file that you don't want to be scanned, you can just add a [unix pattern](https://docs.python.org/3/library/fnmatch.html) to the config file and the program will ignore it.
 - prevent running the scan against directories that start with a dot
 - prevent running the scan against directories that you specify in the config file
 - run the scan and add notes to a remote anki instance, so you don't need to have anki running locally in the same computer.
-Just specify the URL of the remote anki instance in the config file. (good for automation on rasperry pi or other computers)
+Just specify the URL of the remote anki instance in the config file. (good for automation on rasperry pi or other computers, make sure to look at my other project [anki-desktop-docker](https://github.com/mlcivilengineer/anki-desktop-docker) which lets you run anki on a docker container)

 The program can also run in --debug mode by passing this argument through the cli like this:
 ```bash